-In 2004 the Nashville Film Festival began its at-risk youth program, the Living Reel Project, supported by Metro Arts, the Tennessee Arts Commission, and the Memorial Foundation.
+In 2004 the Nashville Film Festival began its at-risk youth program, the Living Reel Project.
 Each year, the festival partners with an organization whose efforts serve at-risk youth from diverse backgrounds.
 During the Living Reel program, NashFilm partners with filmmakers and musicians to help the teens learn to work together as a team, while expressing their thoughts and experiences through the art of music and film.

 This year the Living Reel Program partnered with Youth Villages and met with a group of girls from one of their Tennessee homes.
 The aim of the program is to provide at-risk teens in the Nashville community with a healthy outlet to express themselves and further explore their strengths.
 The groups are specifically matched with leaders and mentors within the community that would most benefit the current group of teens.
-Led by Dianna Maher of Moraine Music Group and recorded at The Blue Room Recording Studios in Berry Hill, the 2019 Living Reel project highlights the original song “I Choose” featuring co-writers/artists and mentors Shannon LaBrie and Carly Moffa with producer Karen Kosowski and engineer Charles Yingling.
+Led by Dianna Maher of Moraine Music Group and recorded at The Blue Room Recording Studios in Berry Hill, the 2020 Living Reel project highlights the original song “You’re Not Alone” featuring co-writers/artists and mentors Shannon LaBrie, Carly Moffa; director/songwriter Sarah Holbrook and with producer Charles Yingling.